 The long awaited update to the classic MIDI file loader for Ableton Live and Launchpad Projects

 This plugin brings the ease of some other MIDI loaders to the MIDI Extension, finally!
 As well as bringing across some new modification controls to the plugin overall, the file size of the plugin itself is still slightly smaller than the original MIDIext plugin made by Exige back in 2016.
 This means that RAM usage should be a little less compared to the older version as the saving and loading scripts from the original plugin have been removed!
 They aren’t needed any more!
 This version of MIDIext2.0 incorporates a few controls to make the light effect easily modifiable.
 The light effect window also features a preview button just below the drop window to watch the effect on your Launchpad.
 This version of MIDI Extension also brings Key-tracking, this enables certain light effects to react to the input pitch of the key pressed on the launchpad, enabling Launchpad project creators to set MIDIext to listen to a certain note range to react to the input key.
+New in 2.3, MIDIext now has the ability to convert projects that use the MIDIext1.0 plugin using the an integrated converter made by mat1jaczyyy.

 Fixes & Improvements